Trinity College London: Music

-Trinity College London offers graded musical qualifications for musical theory and for performance in a range of string instruments, singing, piano, electronic keyboards, brass, woodwind instruments and percussions.
-The grading begins with the Initial Grade and then is numbered from Grade 1 to Grade 8 with increasing difficulty.
+Trinity College London offers graded musical qualifications for musical theory and for performance in a range of string instruments, singing, piano, electronic keyboards, brass, woodwind instruments and percussions, starting with the Initial Grade, then numbered from Grade 1 to Grade 8 with increasing difficulty.
 Candidates are rated under three categories – the performance of musical pieces, technical work such as scales, and supporting tests such as sight reading and improvisation.
 Candidates are graded on a scale from 1 to 100, with 60 being the pass mark.
-Candidates have some flexibility in the choices of pieces and tests prepared for each of these sections.
+Candidates have flexibility in the choices of pieces and tests prepared for each of these sections.

-In addition to graded examinations, TCL also offers foundation, intermediate and advanced certificates in music.
+In addition to graded examinations, TCL offers foundation, intermediate and advanced certificates in music.